ypid/typesetting/src/latex-git-log/README.md

             need a translation to another language then you can either create a .po file or I can register this project on one of those websites for online translation.

+## Bugs and limitations

+* The translation features does not seem to work.
+So this script is unable to output German.
+English works.